 Title: IB PhD Student

 My academic and career interests have long been interdisciplinary.
-At the University of Findlay I combined science with criminal investigation and earned a dual bachelor’s in forensic science and criminal justice.
-Afterward, my professional roles included program assistant for a non-profit specializing in domestic violence services and legal assistant and paralegal for corporate medical and pharmaceutical product liability cases.
-I returned to school at Cleveland State University, where I completed a bachelor’s in biology.
-My goal was to find a way to apply biology to forensic contexts.
-At Mercyhurst University I obtained my master’s in biological and forensic anthropology.
-During that time, I applied forensic anthropological methods to real forensic cases and conducted research focused on taphonomy and the postmortem interval (PMI).
+At the University of Findlay, I obtained a Bachelor’s in Forensic Science with a concentration in DNA/serology and a second major in Criminal Justice Administration.
+Afterward, my professional roles included program assistant for a non-profit specializing in domestic violence services and legal assistant and paralegal at a law firm handling corporate medical and pharmaceutical product liability cases.
+I returned to school at Cleveland State University, where I completed a Bachelor’s in Biology with a minor in Anthropology.
+My goal was to find a way to apply biological principles to forensic contexts.
+At Mercyhurst University I obtained my Master’s in Biological and Forensic Anthropology.
+During that time, I was trained to apply forensic anthropological methods to real forensic cases.
+I also conducted research focused on taphonomy and the postmortem interval (PMI).
 This included the use of textile degradation and bacterial community succession to estimate PMI in forensic anthropological cases.

 - M.S.
 Biological and Forensic Anthropology | Mercyhurst University

 - B.S.
 Biology | Cleveland State University

 - B.S.
 Forensic Science | The University of Findlay